 The Administrator, Wisconsin Emergency Management and ARES SEC, have responsibility for organizing and administering the services of the volunteers covered by this plan.
-This RACES responsibility is delegated to a Communications and Warning Officer, who is directly assisted by three volunteers, a Wisconsin RACES Chief Radio Officer, Wisconsin RACES Deputy Radio Officer and WEM Hamshack Manager.
+This RACES responsibility is delegated to a Communications and Warning Officer, who is directly assisted by three volunteers, a Wisconsin RACES Chief Radio Officer (Section Emergency Coordinator), Wisconsin RACES Deputy Radio Officer and The Assistant Emergency Coordinator for Section Coordination and Training.